How does the generator process the rules?

 $INSERT$ - inserts a node into the output model at the current position

-Where shall I put utility classes?
+Where do I put utility classes?

 Create a new model inside the generator.
 Make sure it does not have the generator stereotype attached to it.
 The model should typically depend on BaseLanguage so that you can create classes in it.
 The original generator model should then import the utility model.

-Where shall I put runtime classes?
+Where do I put runtime classes?

 Classes and libraries that the generated code relies on should be put into separate runtime solutions, as described in the "Adding external Java classes and jars to a project - runtime solutions" section of Getting the dependencies right.